 If you’re here for abseiling or rock climbing you’ll find attachments in the rocks to attach to.
 It’s quite spectacular to watch climbers make their way up or down the cliff face from above!

 The track is narrow in parts with overgrowing natural shrubs and grasses.
 This makes it the perfect environment for humans to have an interaction with snakes and goannas.
-On our most recent visit to the cliffs, only a week ago, I saw two dugites and one goanna.
-Read on for our top safety tips!
+On our most recent visit to the cliffs, only a week ago, I saw two dugites and one goanna, so just be aware.

 Wilyabrup Sea Cliffs are awesome just for a short hike with spectacular scenery.
 Honestly, if that’s all you want to do, it’s enough.
 You’ll take in expansive views of the cape, hear the roar of the Indian Ocean below and enjoy local flora and fauna.

-The Cape To Cape track also passes through here..
-So if you’re looking for a longer hike still encompassing the cliff you could add a section of the Cape to Cape Walk.
+The Cape To Cape track also passes through here, so if you’re looking for a longer hike still encompassing the cliff you could add a section of the Cape to Cape Walk.

 There is a small lagoon on the beach to the south of the cliffs.
 This is suitable for a refreshing dip!
 However, given the trek down to it and back up again, I don’t recommend it with young children.

-If you’re a little more adventure inclined you can go rock-climbing or abseil at Wilyabrup Sea Cliffs as it’s well-known as an epic abseiling and rock-climbing spot worldwide.
+If you’re a little more adventurous you can go rock-climbing or abseil at Wilyabrup Sea Cliffs as it’s well-known as an epic abseiling and rock-climbing spot worldwide.

 You can totally climb or abseil here self-guided if you’re confident and have all the gear.
 If you’re traveling without your gear or are more of a novice you should absolutely get in touch with local pros to get you on your way.